Strikewood/omnipay-first-atlantic-commerce/README.md

 * ``updateCard($options)`` – update a stored card's expiry or customer reference.

 For general usage instructions, please see the [Omnipay documentation](http://omnipay.thephpleague.com/).
+For information on the parameters needed for each request, see the class documentation for that request in the Message folder.

 ### Basic Example